-Week by week guide
+Week by week guide for parents

-Week 1 your assessment request is received by the the special education needs (SEN) team
+Week 1.
+Your assessment request is received by the the special education needs (SEN) team.